In Him Ministries:

 Our goal should be to become more like Christ in every way!
 When we strive to be sinless we are focused on our performance.
 Christ wants us to be more like Him, and we do that by letting the Holy Spirit into our lives.
 We need to focus on Christ to be transformed into His likeness, and reflect His glory (2 Cor.
 3:18; Rom.
 12:1-2; Titus 3:5).

-(See what the Bible says: Phil.
+(Further reading: Phil.
 3:7-16; Rom.
 4:4-7; 11:6; Acts 16:31; 1 Jn.
 5:4; Gal.
 2:21; 5:18; John 5:24; Eph.
 2:4-7).

 7).
 The Sabbath is the seal of God and those who worship on Sunday will receive the mark of the beast: